 Is Belarus your favourite of today’s four tracks, or is Malta more your cup of tea?
 Perhaps Australia or Ukraine have served up your preferred kind of pop.
 Take your pick!

 NEXT TIME There’s one final round of reviews for me to get through – so who’s left?
 Armenia, Ireland, Russia and Serbia, that’s who.
 Keep an eye out for that post to find out who gets douze points from me.

-Posted on November 22, 2017, in Junior Eurovision, Reviews and tagged Anastasiya Baginska, Australia, Belarus, Georgia, Gianluca Cilia, Helena Meraai, Isabella Clarke, JESC 2017, Junior Eurovision, Malta, reviews, Tbilisi, Ukraine.
+Posted on November 22, 2017, in ESC + JESC Reviews, Junior Eurovision and tagged Anastasiya Baginska, Australia, Belarus, ESC + JESC Reviews, Georgia, Gianluca Cilia, Helena Meraai, Isabella Clarke, JESC 2017, Junior Eurovision, Malta, Tbilisi, Ukraine.
 Bookmark the permalink.
 1 Comment.